Ubiquiti edgerouter vpn server: Quick facts and what you’ll get

 How do I back up and restore EdgeRouter VPN configurations?

 EdgeRouter lets you export configuration files.
 Regular backups are recommended before making VPN changes.
 When restoring, verify all related VPN settings IKE proposals, PSK/certs, peer configs, and firewall rules reapply correctly.
-Where is windscribe vpn based and what you should know about its location, privacy, performance, pricing, and features

 Is split-tunneling recommended for most home setups?